MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-set-alert.md

 ---
 title: Real-Time Intelligence tutorial part 4- Set an alert on your event stream
-description: Learn how to set an alert on your Event stream in Real-Time Intelligence. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to set an alert on your event stream in Real-Time Intelligence. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster